moutaz3003/veggie-planet/README.md

 This site targets visitors who are interested in vegan recipes, and would like to share recipes of their own to contribute to the ever growing database of recipes

+### The Ideal Customer For This Site Is:
+* Vegan looking for a collection of vegan recipes
+* Vegan looking for more info about vegan food and lifestyle
+* Vegan looking for alternatives to dairy, meat or general animal products
+* Vegan seeking to promote awareness of the vegan diet
+* Non-vegan looking to explore vegan food options
+* Non-vegan seeking information on plant alternatives to try out

 ### Visitor Goals

 * To be able to see different recipes and search for recipes using keywords.
-* To create an account, be able to log into account
+* To create an account, be able to log into account.
-* To be able to add, edit and delete user's own recipes and contribute to database of vegan recipes
+* To be able to add, edit and delete user's own recipes and contribute to database of vegan recipes.
+* To be able to easily navigate throughout the site through clean, interactive presentation
+* Allow users to identify this site as a promising collection of vegan recips which are challenging to find compiled in a single site
+* Most sites don't make a clear distinction between vegan and vegetarian

 ### Site Owner's Goals

 * To promote vegan movement and vegan lifestyle
-* To convince user that vegan food is very delicious
+* To convince user that vegan food is very delicious.
+* Allow user to know that alternatives are well within reach.
+* Answer some common questions through use of video and pages dedicated to plant based alternatives.
 * To enlighten users about the contribution they're making towards environment
 * To highlight the health benefit of a vegan diet
 * To highlight substitutes for carnivorous diets.